YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

      });
    },
    ...
+.. _07_lesson_binder-client2server:

 Client to Server Communication
 ##############################

 If the controller has not been deployed to the client, the binder sends a request to the server through a special path that Mojito creates a tunnel URL that allows the client to make HTTP requests from the client to the server.
-The default path is http://domain:8666/tunnel, but you can configure the name of the path.
+The default path is ``http://domain:8666/tunnel``, but you can configure the name of the path.

+.. _07_lesson_binder-broadcast:

 Broadcasting and Listening for Events
 #####################################

-The broadcast method lets you emit custom events that other mojit binders can listen to and respond.
+The ``broadcast`` method lets you emit custom events that other mojit binders can listen to and respond.
 In this way, mojits can respond to user events and communicate with each other.

-The mojit binder below broadcasts the event ‘fire-link’ when a user clicks on a hyperlink in a unordered list.
+The mojit binder below broadcasts the event ``'fire-link'`` when a user clicks on a hyperlink in a unordered list.

 .. code-block:: javascript